eclipse/kuksa.val/kuksa-client/README.md

 ```

-After you have installed the kuksa-client package via pip you can run the test client directly by executing
+After you have installed the kuksa-client package via pip you can run the test client CLI directly by executing:

 ```console
 $ kuksa-client